Nursing Home Abuse Lawyer Oregon

 The idea of your family member being treated poorly at a nursing home is difficult to imagine, but it happens more often than you think.
 Here are a few signs that your loved one is experiencing abuse.

 Sadly, nursing home abuse is increasingly common these days.
 Low wages and long hours lead some staff to take out their frustrations on the elderly.
 Nursing homes may also be desperate for employees and sidestep proper hiring channels.
 This lack of due diligence has the potential to put predators in close contact with vulnerable residents.
 If you think your loved one may need a nursing home abuse lawyer in Oregon, check for evidence.
-These four clues may indicate your loved one is a victim of nursing home abuse.
+These four clues may indicate your loved one is a victim of nursing home abuse: poor hygiene, bed sores, over-medication, and bruises and injuries.

 The sole purpose of a nursing home staff is to provide care to residents.
 Poor hygiene is a sign that the employees are ignoring your loved one.
 Watch out for sour breath, greasy hair and body odor.
 Soiled clothing or bed sheets are also telltale signs of neglect, not to mention dangerous.
 Severe medical conditions can arise when staff forces residents to sit in their excrement for days on end.
 If your loved one is suffering from an unexplained hygiene-related illness, a nursing home abuse lawyer in Oregon can help.